OpenFogStack/matterHub/docs/Sparkplug.md

 This is currently my favorite design.
 Following the specification it makes more sense to use the MatterHub as Node:
 > Node is any V3.1.1 compliant MQTT Client application that manages an MQTT Session and provides the physical and/or logical gateway functions [...].
 The EoN node is responsible for any local protocol interface to existing legacy devices

-It moves the endpointId into the name field which makes sense, since endpoint and cluster are hierarchically related to each other, additinally it turns the name field unique for a device.
+It moves the endpointID into the name field which makes sense, since endpoint and cluster are hierarchically related to each other, additionally it turns the name field unique for a device.
 To be even more flexible the whole name could be prefixed with an "m:" to indicate that it is a matter-attribute path.

 The dataType is strictly speaking not required, since the combination of clusterId and attributeId already dictate the data type of the value